pavanruttala0-driode/AI-POWERED-college-website-chatbot/README.md

 ## ⭐ Conclusion

-The **AI-Powered College Website Chatbot** combines **Python, Streamlit, and Google Gemini AI** to create an intelligent and user-friendly college information assistant.
+The **AI-Powered College Website Chatbot** combines **Python, Streamlit, and Google Gemini AI** to provide an intelligent and user-friendly college information assistant.

-Instead of manually searching through multiple pages, users can simply ask questions and interact with the college website through natural conversation.
+Users can ask questions naturally instead of manually searching through multiple college website pages, making access to educational information faster, simpler, and more interactive.